nothingneko/cli-tools/README.md

 # cli-tools
-Helpful scripts for contributing to Terra
+A collection of helpful scripts for contributing to Terra!

 ### Installing Scripts
 1. Download the scripts you want from `/scripts`.